Master distiller: Product development

 A modern master distiller who fits the traditional definition and actively participates in the production of existing spirits and the creation of new ones often has a background in chemistry and yeast physiology combined with years of distilling experience.
 However, some learn to master their craft without a formal education or training, instead learning from mentors who train them on the job.
 Regardless of the method, they learn how to take raw base ingredients, such as various grains for different types of whiskey or sugar cane for rum, and create fermented washes designed to produce spirits with very specific desired characteristics.

 The spirit produced at different points in the distillation process varies in quality and has different characteristics.
 Making "cuts" to the distilled spirit to separate the heads (foreshots), hearts, and tails (feints) is an important part of the process that is often supervised by master distillers.
-They also choose the type of container for aging, such as wooden casks, and make decisions about blending, filtering, coloring, and bottling.
+They also choose the type of container for aging, such as wooden casks, and make decisions about blending, filtration, coloring, and bottling.

 Even when master distillers entrust recipe-based decisions on malting, fermentation, maturation, and blending to other experts on their teams, they are generally responsible for the quality of the final product.
 They usually source the raw materials themselves and work with tasters on quality control to ensure consistent quality and flavor across all batches.
 They also have to ensure the distillery maintains the proper facilities and equipment for long-term storage for products that require aging.